finch-tensor/finch-tensor-lite/README.md

 #### Optional Static Type Checking

-The CI/CD pipeline will run mypy to check for type errors, so you don't need to run it locally, but if you want to check types locally, you can run:
+The pytest will run mypy to check for type errors, so you shouldn't need to run it manually.
+In case you do need to run mypy manually, you can do so with:

 ```bash
 poetry run mypy ./src/